MichaelCurrin/auto-commit-msg/README.md

 ![Node CI](https://github.com/MichaelCurrin/auto-commit-msg/workflows/Node%20CI/badge.svg)

+## Notes

 _Note: This project is in development - it is very unstable and unpredictable but you can use the scripts or docs if they make sense to you.
 The focus has shifted away from making a terminal hook because VS Code handles is weirdly and on every UI commit, even if you only plan use it on the terminal_

 I am please to announced that this now a lot more stable as of `v0.7.0`, but is not production ready (mainly cosmetic issues and a need to smooth the packaging flow).
 Next are items in GH issues, a local TODO file, some Semantic functions to use and some renaming tests to work on.

+This is my first VS Code extension and first TypeScript project, so I am learning as a go and trying to follow best practices I find.

 ## Project plan